openactive/feed-normaliser/docs/developing-the-services/better-performance.md

 Cons:

-* In heroku, there is a setting to say how many dyno's of a particular worker type should be run.
+* In Heroku, there is a setting to say how many dyno's of a particular worker type should be run.
 This can't be used and must remain at 1.
 * While this may process data faster, the system may still be slow to realise new data has arrived that it should process

-### Add a message que
+### Add a message queue

-Adding a message que would involve much more refactoring, but provides a very neat and flexible solution.
+Adding a message queue would involve much more refactoring, but provides a very neat and flexible solution.

 This system would essentially involve 3 new components:

-* A "Trigger" component: Something to run the "Spider Data Catalog stage" stage on a cron sytem.
+* A "Trigger" component: Something to run the "Spider Data Catalog stage" stage on a cron system.
 This could be a worker by itself, or some external system.
-  In any case, when a publisher record has been updated, a message should be sent to the message que asking the worker to get raw data from that publisher.
+  In any case, when a publisher record has been updated, a message should be sent to the message queue asking a worker to get raw data from that publisher.
-* A message que.
+* A message queue.
 Ones that Heroku provides are good first ones to consider.
-* A "Workers" component: Dyno Nodes run a workers that take messages from the que and do the work.
-After each data is processing, new messages are generated for more work.
+* A "Workers" component: Dyno Nodes run workers that take messages from the queue and do the work.
+After each item is processing, new messages are generated for more work.
 Eg
     * After a piece of raw data is downloaded from a publisher, messages are generated to:
         * Validate it
         * Normalise it